Schreezer/BTP/README.md

 The repository contains:
 - Individual implementation files for each model variant
+- A comprehensive project report (`BTP.pdf`) detailing the theoretical background, implementation details, and results analysis
 - A memory bank file (`project_memory_bank.md`) documenting the development process
 - Generated plots in the `plots/` directory (not included in repository)
+- A visual workflow diagram (`kalman_filter_workflow.png`) showing the evolution of implementations

 ## Future Work